criblio/helm-charts/helm-chart-sources/logstream-leader/README.md

 ## "Re-Hydrating" the Backup on the logstream-leader Chart

-Exploding the tarball onto the new persistent volume is a one time event - once the config-volume is restored, you'll make changes to the config via the Cribl Stream UI or API, causing the config on disk to change, which you wouldn't want to overwrite the next time the pod restarts.
+Exploding the tarball onto the new persistent volume is a one time event.
+Once the config-volume is restored, you'll make changes to the config via the Cribl Stream UI or API, causing the config on disk to change, which you wouldn't want to overwrite the next time the Pod restarts.
 You can do this manually by installing the logstream-leader chart, and then running the following command:

 ```
 cat cribl_backup.tar| kubectl -n <namespace> exec --stdin <pod name> -- bash -c "cd /opt/cribl/config-volume/; tar xf -"